 Writing

-Description: The two essays should effectively address a topic each.
+The two essays should effectively address a topic each.
 The response should be well-organized and well-developed using relevant explanations and detailed support.
 Furthermore, it should also display unity, progression, and coherence.
 If you want to achieve a high writing score, make sure that you demonstrate syntactic variety and appropriate word choice with minor grammatical errors.

 Question type: